 The Edmonton Oilers’ power play is among the most highly touted in the league.
-Connor McDavid headlines the bunch with his electric speed and playmaking abililies, Bouchard has a lethal shot from up top, and Draisaitl is an automatic goal on one-timers from the right-hand side of the ice.
+Connor McDavid headlines the bunch with his electric speed and playmaking abililies, Bouchard has a lethal shot from the point position, and Draisaitl is an automatic goal on one-timers from the right-hand side of the ice.
 But the oft forgotten, yet critically important, piece tying everything together is Zach Hyman.
 Hyman is frequently maligned by casual fans as simply a product of the elite skill around him; comments like “I could score the goals he does on the power-play if I played with McDavid and Draisaitl” abound on social media.
 But the reality is that Hyman employs several intentional strategies that lead to his net-front success, strategies that require intelligence, strength, and the willingness to absorb contact to maintain beneficial body positioning.
+This article will elucidate those strategies.

 Benefiting from the Oilers’ Movement